Savvythelegend/PGDocs/docs/security.md

 handling before being publicly disclosed.
 If you discover any security bug, please use this medium to report it.

-!!!
-Important
+:::important
-    A failure in the static code analysis phase of the CI/CD pipeline will block the entire delivery process of CloudNativePG.
+A failure in the static code analysis phase of the CI/CD pipeline will
+    block the entire delivery process of CloudNativePG.
 Every commit must pass all the linters defined by GolangCI-Lint.